Sadly, in my day-to-day job I still come across people who believe...

-Have you brought a sofa from DFS, a TV from Curry’s, maybe a bed from Bright House or a car from your local dealers?
+Have you bought a sofa from DFS, a TV from Curry’s, maybe a bed from Bright House or a car from your local dealers?

 Are you worried that you can’t make payments and they are going to take your goods away?
 Or do you think that you don’t have to make payments and that your goods are safe?